 What can you expect from me?

-I believe that developing a therapeutic relationship is of the utmost importance in counselling, so I bring my whole self into the work we will do and invite you to do the same.
+I believe that developing a therapeutic relationship is of the utmost importance, so I bring my whole self into the work we will do and invite you to do the same.
 Genuineness, honesty, and empathy are key to ensuring that you feel valued, listened to, and supported, which in turn will enable you to make the changes you seek in time.

 How do we begin?